ess-dmsc/python-streaming-data-types-/README_DEV.md

 The conda package is used by ESS DMSC DRAM group for the Scipp library.
 Please create the release version tag on github before creating the conda package as it gets the version number from the tag.

+Note: anecdotal evidence suggests that this works better on Linux than on MacOS.

 #### Steps

 You must first have a conda installation, for example `conda` via pip, or [miniconda](https://docs.conda.io/en/latest/miniconda.html).